 It’s needless to say how important a navigation menu is.

 Having a menu helps you structure your website, allowing users to easily navigate through it.
-It also makes it easier for the search engines’ crawlers to discover your site’s content, which improves your SEO.
+It also makes it easier for the search engines’ crawlers to discover your site’s content, which will improve your SEO.

 In this article, I’ll show how to create, add, and customize a navigation menu for your WordPress website!